Internal energy and information flows mediate input and output power in bipartite molecular machines: Derivations

 A sufficient, but not necessary, condition for these to be equal is that the square of the probability currents are equal for all \x~and \y.
 In the barrierless system, the coordinates can be decoupled into two independent coordinates, as in App.~\ref{app:entropy}.
-Additionally, when the coordinates are independent, the steady-state probability current through each coordinate must be uniform,
+Additionally, when the coordinates are independent, the steady-state probability current through each coordinate must be uniform~\eqref{eq:unifFlux}.
+Using this to rewrite the probability current~\eqref{eq:flux2} where there is nonzero probability gives